 Well, Neil went on to become a driver and then a one man driver and by then, as far as I know, he had left his nefarious past behind him.
 Still, you never could tell.
 Some busmen took fare fiddling to a fine art form and it wasn’t always the ones like Neil who were the perpetrators.
 One guy, I’ll call him Arthur, spent a pretty uneventful life working for the bus company.
 He never upset anyone, was always on time and was rarely off sick.
 He was very good with money, and apparently invested his bus driving pay packet well.
 Of course he was one of the first one man drivers and on a good wage.
 Anyway, he did really well for himself and owned a nice holiday home in Prestatyn.
 Good on him you might think.
 Then he dropped dead one day of a heart attack and a few weeks later his widow came into the depot with Arthur’s spare ticket machine.
 Spare ticket machine?
 What spare ticket machine?
 Nobody had a spare ticket machine!
 Has the penny has dropped yet?
 Arthur was issuing tickets and taking fares for himself!
 Somewhere along the way Arthur had ‘acquired’ another ticket machine.
 Nice scam.
 No wonder he had a holiday home in Prestatyn!
 At least the Depot Inspectors didn’t tell the wife.

-Anyway, back to Neil although before going completely to Neil I have to tell you this, At Lloyd road in Levenshulme, we had a small busmen’s canteen.
+Anyway, back to Neil although before going completely to Neil I have to tell you this, Just on the A6 in Levenshulme, we had a small busmen’s canteen.
 The thing about this canteen was that if you were on the Manchester to Hazel Grove or Stockport route you usually stopped here for your breakfast or lunch.
 Now if you were going towards Stockport the canteen was actually just by two double yellow lines.
 Just past the canteen was a turn in to the bus parking bays but if you were due for a meal break and your bus was carrying on to Stockport you had to go through the traffic lights and stop in the lay by, leave your bus and then walk back to the canteen.
 Now, what most people did was stop on the double yellows then shout into the canteen for the new crew.
 It was wrong but that’s what we did and no one made a fuss.
 Anyway, one day an Inspector’s job came available.
 Various people applied but the guy who got the job was Neil and he decided that his first order of business as an Inspector was to stop buses parking on those double yellow lines!
 He did so and made himself a very unpopular fellow indeed.
 He’d wait by the canteen door and ‘book’ any driver stopping on the yellow lines and plenty of times myself and other crews would be coming along, ready to stop and we’d see Neil waving us on so we’d carry on, through the lights and on to the layby.

 Now here’s where Neil’s past caught up with him.
 In those days a new appointment was probationary for six months and Neil went along to an Inspectors’ meeting chaired by one of the senior Inspectors who just happened to be, yes you’ve guessed it, it was Himmler.
 Now Himmler took Neil to one side.
 Asked what he was doing in Inspector’s uniform and by the end of the week Neil was back driving his bus and someone else was in charge at Lloyd road.